tillkuhn/rubin/README.md

 ## Why the funky name?

-Initially I though of technical names like `kafka-record-prodcer` or `topic-pusher`, but all of them turned out to be pretty boring.
+Initially I thought of technical names like `kafka-record-prodcer` or `topic-pusher`, but all of them turned out to be pretty boring.
 [Rick Rubin](https://en.wikipedia.org/wiki/Rick_Rubin) was simply the first name that showed up when I googled for "famous record producers", so I named the tool in his honour, and also in honour of the great Albums he produced in the past decades.

 ## Credits